CSI-Guillermo-Perez/CSI-Java-2021/Modules/Module3/Module3.md

 What is the diference between a Java object and a primitive data type?

- - Answer:
+ - Answer: A Java object is a combination of data and procedures working on he available data.
+Primitive data type is the predefined data types of Java.

 Describe what an array is in your own words.

- - Answer:
+ - Answer: AN array is a collection of a certain data type, it acts like a container.

 How do you address an index in an array?
 Write a code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34};

- - Answer:
+ - Answer: int s = values [5]

 What is the first index of a list?
 Why?